kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - Validate that only a controller responsible for a finalizer can remove it from the finalizers field.

-To depend on an authz decision, validation expressions can reference the identifier `authorizer`, which will be bound at evaluation time to an Authorizer object supporting receiver-style function
+To depend on an authz decision, validation expressions can use the `authorizer` variable, which performs authz checks for the admission request user (the same use as identified by `request.userInfo`), and which will be bound at evaluation time to an Authorizer object supporting receiver-style function overloads:
-overloads:

 | Symbol      | Type                                                                    | Description                                                                                     |
 |-------------|-------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|